salmanalibanani/salmanalibanani.com/content/post/azure-service-bus-client-library-for-dot-net.md

 Below is a sample run of two console applications which shows how messages sent by the sender are read by the receiver.
 You can find the sender application <a href="https://github.com/salmanalibanani/AzureServiceBusQueueSend" target="_blank">here</a>, and receiver application <a href="https://github.com/salmanalibanani/AzureServiceBusQueueReceive" target="_blank">here</a>.

 ![Standard Normal Distribution](/img/azure-service-bus-client-library-for-dot-net/pic.png)

+## Subscribing to a topic
+The code to subscribe to a topic follows a very similar pattern.
+Instead of using ``TopicClient``, we use ``SubscriptionClient``.
+To make this demo work, we created a subscription via Azure Portal, but it is possible to create subscriptions via ``ManagementClient`` object, which we used above.

+You can find the sender application <a href="https://github.com/salmanalibanani/AzureServiceBusTopicSend" target="_blank">here</a>, and receiver application <a href="https://github.com/salmanalibanani/AzureServiceBusTopicReceive" target="_blank">here</a>.

 ## Conclusion
 The Service Bus SDK can be used to programmatically interact with Service Bus and perform administrative tasks using the ManagementClient class.
 To work with individual objects (e.g. passing messages to queues etc), we need to use the respective client objects (QueueClient, TopicClient) as shown above.